InspiraEnterprise/EPM/Hackathon-PowerBI/README.md

 Step 3: Data and pre-built template automatically loads into the Dashnoard.
 Step 4: Publish the dashboard to your workspace to get the final view of the dashboard.

-//You can view the final result similar to the pdf file: Inprise EPM Dashboard View.pdf
+//You can view the final result similar to the pdf file: Inprise EPM Dashboard View.pdf.